dokester/BayesicFitting/BayesicFitting/documentation/glossary.md

 nicer number.<br>
 MaxLikelihood fitters search for a (global) maximum in the likelihood landscape.
 At that position, the maximum likelihood solution for the parameters is found.
-In case of a Gaussian likelihood, this de ML solution which is the same as the least squares.
+In case of a Gaussian likelihood, this ML solution is the same as the least squares solution.

 <a name="stdev"></a>
 + **Standard Deviation**<br>